3 people favorited this theater

 After the end of World War II and by 1947, it had been re-named Warwick Cinema.
 In the early-1960’s, bingo was tried out on a part time basis, and it soon closed as a cinema and became a full time bingo club.
-The bingo club was closed in the 1980’s, and the building became Healey’s Garage.
+The bingo club was closed in the 1980’s, and the building became a car showroom for the Healey sports cars company.
 It had been demolished by the mid-1990’s, and a block of flats known as Healey Court was built on the site.

 Just login to your account and subscribe to this theater